 That, is the spirit of this speech.
 It is not new.
 It just has a more clever way of expression.

 About the Second Law in Thermodynamics, the Bible says,

-“For the creation was subjected to futility, not willingly, but because of Him who subjected it, in hope that the creation itself also will be set free from its slavery to corruption into the freedom of the glory of the children of God.
+“For the creation was subjected to futility, not willingly, but because of Him who subjected it, in hope that the creation itself also will be set free from its slavery to corruption into the freedom of the glory of the sons of God.
 For we know that the whole creation groans and suffers the pains of childbirth together until now.”
-(Romans 8.20-22)
+(Romans 8:20-22)

 Promoting a glorified version of “self” in graduation speeches is common, but few would reach such level of idolatry.

 I recall a New York Times OP-ED opinion written by David Brooks about doing such in graduation speeches.
 The Opinion, “It’s Not about You”, ended with this statement: “The purpose in life is not to find yourself.
 It’s to lose yourself.”

 The statement is a reflection of the words of Jesus Christ:

 “He who loves his life loses it, and he who hates his life in this world will keep it to life eternal.”
 John 12:25.

 The words spoken by Jesus in John 12:25 mean, in the language we may understand better in today’s context, “One who would not let go of his old life will lose his life in the end, but one who rejects his old life with spite will find his life kept in a new and eternal one.”

 The root of man’s problem is his “self” which became corrupt through Adam.
 God offers no remedy to that problem except for requiring us to give up on the “old self” and receive a new one from Christ.